 Whilst mediation is nothing new Gabrielle Canny of Adelaide's InDaily claims a record 83% of couples are now achieving a settlement through an SA family mediation service.

-Sam Ngai, a senior Family Lawyer at Scammell & Co. believes that mediation provides a great opportunity for people to start communicating again and resolve matters amicably.
+Scammell & Co. believes that mediation provides a great opportunity for people to start communicating again and resolve matters amicably.
 This is true especially where young children are involved and parents need to be able to communicate with one another on at least a basic level until their children become adults.

-Sam also points out that “after an agreement is reached at mediation, the next important step is to finalise that through a legally enforceable agreement.
+After an agreement is reached at mediation, the next important step is to finalise that through a legally enforceable agreement.
 Family Lawyers can again assist with that.
-Don’t let your hard-fought goals get wiped from the scoreboard by failing to complete that final step.”
+Don’t let your hard-fought goals get wiped from the scoreboard by failing to complete that final step."

 To read the original InDaily article quoted above please follow the link: https://indaily.com.au/opinion/2019/05/29/separate-room-approach-helping-separating-couples/